NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

 = UNRELEASED =
+* CHANGED: WordPress 7.1 compatibility has been checked

 = 3.2.3 =
 * CHANGED: WordPress 7.0 compatibility has been checked